Nuclear Power in the USA Appendix 3

 For the US-EPR, in addition to UniStar's Calvert Cliffs application, the NRC received COL applications for three more US-EPRs: at AmerenUE's Callaway site in Missouri (application submitted July 2008 but suspended June 2009); at Constellation's Nine Mile Point site in New York (submitted September 2008 and then partly suspended); and at PPL's Bell Bend site, a new site adjacent to PPL's Susquehanna nuclear plant in Pennsylvania (submitted October 2008 and suspended in 2014).

 In June 2009, Duke Energy, Areva, UniStar Nuclear Energy, USEC, and the Southern Ohio Diversification Initiative (SODI) announced the formation of the Southern Ohio Clean Energy Park Alliance, which would investigate the feasibility of building a 1600 MWe US EPR at the DOE's Portsmouth site in Piketon, Ohio8.
 The reactor would form part of a "clean energy park demonstration project" which replaces a lot of Duke's coal-fired plant in the state.
 It would be a regulated generator, not a merchant plant, enabling it to be funded from rates before it is finished, thus diminishing the overall cost.
 For licensing support the new plant would come under the UniStar arrangement.
 USEC (now Centrus) would handle site issues and would be involved in any early site permit application.
-In December 2010 Duke said it might lodge an ESP application after September 2013.
+In December 2010 Duke said it might lodge an ESP application after September 2013, but didn't.